Alternate Fighter: Expanded

 + your Intelligence modifier

-7th-level Tinker Knight Archetype feature
+7th-level Tinker Archetype feature

-Mechanical Synergy
+Inventive Synergy

-10th-level Tinker Knight Archetype feature
+10th-level Tinker Archetype feature

 Flexible Innovation

-15th-level Tinker Knight Archetype feature
+15th-level Tinker Archetype feature

-Legendary Inventions
+Legendary Tinker

-18th-level Tinker Knight Archetype feature
+18th-level Tinker Archetype feature

 A weapon modified by your Schematics gain a +1 bonus to its attack and damage rolls for each Schematic applied to it, and any set of armor modified by a Schematic gains a +1 bonus to its Armor Class for each of your Schematics applied to it.